Butte County, Idaho: History

 The first settlement in Butte County occurred about 4 mi south of the present town site of Arco in 1878.
 The settlement was then known by the names of Kennedy Crossing and Lower Crossing of the Lost River and was located in eastern Alturas County.
 Once the post office was established in 1879, the settlement became known as Arco.

 The ghost town of Era was settled in 1885.
 Settlement of Antelope, Martin and Island (now Moore) also occurred prior to 1890.
-Alturas county established precincts for all five Butte County settlements existing at the 1890 census containing a combined population of 389.
+Alturas County established precincts for all five Butte County settlements existing at the 1890 census, containing a combined population of 389.
 The settlements became part of Blaine County in 1895.
 Blaine County created precincts for all of the settlements except Martin and added a precinct for Clyde.
-At the 1900 census, the five precincts totaled 714 residents increasing to 1787 in 1910.
+At the 1900 census, the five precincts totaled 714 residents, increasing to 1787 in 1910.
 Construction of a railroad from Blackfoot to Mackay resulted in relocation of the town of Arco to its present site in 1901.

+Butte County was established on February 6, 1917, with Arco as its county seat.
+Butte County included parts of Blain, Jefferson, and Bingham counties, and was named for the three Snake River Plain buttes that served as landmarks to trappers and pioneers traveling the area, Big Southern Butte, Middle Butte, and East Butte.

-Butte County is included in the Idaho Falls, ID Metropolitan Statistical Area.
+Butte County is included in the Idaho Falls metropolitan area.
 Much of the eastern part of the county is the vast Idaho National Laboratory, which extends eastward into neighboring counties.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2234 sqmi, of which 2232 sqmi is land and 2.0 sqmi (0.1%) is water.

 The Little Lost River is located in Butte County.
 Its waters, along with the Big Lost River, disappear from the surface to flow underground into the Snake River Plain aquifer in Butte County.

 The county was named for the volcanic buttes that rise from the desert plain; the largest is Big Southern Butte, located in the southern part of the county.
 It rises 2500 ft above the desert floor and was used as a landmark by pioneers.

-The southwestern portion of the county includes the visitor center at the Craters of the Moon National Monument and Preserve, which extends south & west into three other counties.
+The southwestern portion of the county includes the visitor center at the Craters of the Moon National Monument and Preserve, which extends south and west into three other counties.